E-Justice: How find mistakes of algorithmic in Laws

 - European Union

-- and United States
+- United States

 Goals

-- improve competencies of Legal Engineer
+- improve the competencies of Legal Engineers.

-- find mistakes of algorithmic in Laws
+- find mistakes of algorithmic in Laws.

-- correct and improve Laws
+- correct and improve Laws.

 - provide demand from society for "wide access to Justice" and "e-Justice"